devansh-jain-2002/Web3.0-task/README.md

 ---
 My code is written in C++ and you can easily run it on your machine with the help of g++ compiler.

+---
+The loaning system I have made is centralized as I have access to the user data and transaction history.

+Demerits of a centralized system:
+- I have access to the user data , therefore I can modify it to fulfil my own means.
+- The whole loaning system depends on the central program , if that fails to work , the whole system will break down.
+- If by any chance , an external entity breaks into my system , it can modify or delete the program files.